openmrs/openmrs-book-developer-manual/en/Case_study/yourFirstModule.md

   * **target** - Contains the distributable omod file
 * **pom.xml** - Maven build file.
 Delegates to `pom.xml` files in the omod and api project

-You can read more about module conventions at: https://wiki.openmrs.org/display/docs/Module+Conventions

 ## Compiling Your Module

 The basic module structure comes ready to be compiled and installed onto the OpenMRS framework.
-To do this, navigate into the ```helloworld``` directory and execute the following command:
+To do this, navigate into the `basicexample` (your module id) directory and execute the following command:

  `mvn clean install`

 This creates a `jar` file, and then package that jar into a `omod` file.
 The omod file is what you need to care about.
-It will be named `basicexample-1.0-SNAPSHOT.omod`, and located under the `helloworld/omod/target/ folder`.
+It will be named `basicexample-1.0.0-SNAPSHOT.omod`, and located under the `basicexample/omod/target/` folder.
 The omod file is the module binary, which you will install into your OpenMRS application.

 Executing the maven clean install command also runs any unit tests.
 If you want to skip unit tests, use the following command instead:

-`mvn clean install -Dmaven.test.skip=true `
+`mvn clean install -Dmaven.test.skip=true`

 ## Try Out Your Module